valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 # Italian Wikipedia Deletion Bot

-This projects aims to handle the public deletion log of Italian Wikipedia pages.
+This project aims to handle the public deletion log of Italian Wikipedia pages.

 ## History of the project

-The script was originally developed by Mauro762 (aka MauroBot) in 2013 using JavaScript. {{Citation needed}}
+The script was originally developed by Mauro762 (aka MauroBot) in 2013 using JavaScript and previously developed in Python {{Citation needed}}.

 ## TODO